slerman12/Builder/tributaries-ml/src/tributaries/README.md

 [You may use one of the blueprint server files provided.](Examples/Servers)

-Note the decorator may accept a ```sweep=``` file path for picking out the hyperparams to launch the experiments with.

 ### Sweep

+Note the Server decorator may accept a ```sweep=``` file path for picking out the hyperparams to launch the experiments with.

 You can define a ```sweep``` file like this one: